donghaozhang/mario-platformer-game/ASSET_DOWNLOAD_GUIDE.md

 # Free Mario-Style Game Assets Download Guide

+The game runs using simple shapes created with JavaScript, so external graphics are **not** required.
+If you would like to enhance the visuals with pixel art sprites, consider the following free packs:

 ## 🎮 Recommended Free Asset Packs

-I've found excellent free Mario-style platformer assets that you can download and integrate into your game:

 ### 1. **Super Mango Platformer Assets** (FREE - CC0)
 - **Source**: https://juhosprite.itch.io/super-mango-2d-pixelart-platformer-asset-pack16x16